tobiassteidle/Speech-Recognizer-sphinx4---German/README.md

-# Speech-Recognizer-sphinx4-de-DE-
-Speech Recognizer with Sphinx4 and German Language
+# Live Speech Recognizer with Sphinx4 in German Language

+Test implementation to translate live language (via Microphone) into text.

+Does not work so well at the moment.